U.S. visa photo 2x2

 - Preview and export should stay on the same crop geometry.

-- If the route stores 600×600 px and about 40-10240 KB, keep those settings through export instead of resizing the downloaded file again.
+- If this profile stores 600×600 px and about 40-10240 KB, keep those settings through export instead of resizing the downloaded file again.

 When to verify against official sources